Boots on the Ground: Accelerating Regenerative Agriculture Program Adoption with CIBO’s Software-Enabled Trusted Advisor Network

 Additional resistance is related to the evolving nature of regenerative ag programs and their various options for farmers.
 Many farmers are aware of regenerative practices themselves, but don’t understand what programs are available or how to navigate between them when adopting new practices.
 McKinsey reported that 34% of medium and large farms (those operating over 1,000 acres) cited that their understanding of sustainability programs, such as USDA’s EQIP and carbon programs, is a top barrier to regenerative adoption.
 Without advisors to navigate these tricky questions of adoption, financing, and agronomy, farmers continue to wait on regenerative practice adoption.

 Take USDA’s EQIP program, for example.
 While many farms are aware of this program, they may struggle to find information clarifying what practices and resource concerns will qualify them for funding.
-Clear and quick communication of program requirements and financial benefits is crucial, and CIBO Impact platform delivers exactly this information through our recommendations engine and shared through conversation by a Grower Network Partner.
+Clear and quick communication of program requirements and financial benefits is crucial, and the CIBO Impact platform delivers exactly this information through our recommendations engine and shared through conversation by a Trusted Advisor Network member.
 Farmers can see, at a glance, practice recommendations to address EQIP resource concerns, as well as the potential revenue they could make if they enroll in and complete a program.

 CIBO Impact provides a solution that not only streamlines the program application process, but also increases the likelihood of a farmer receiving incentive funding for regenerative practices.
-CIBO Impact’s platform powers Grower Network Partners with critical information on public and private conservation programs so that farmers can gain access to these programs and make empowered decisions about participation.
+CIBO Impact’s platform powers our trusted advisors with critical information on public and private conservation programs so that farmers can gain access to these programs and make empowered decisions about participation.

 Understanding that costs, culture, and confusion around navigating sustainability programs are the key barriers to regenerative adoption helps inform successful Scope 3 program design.
 By combining trusted technical advice with appropriate financial incentives, companies can support farms in overcoming hurdles to transition to regenerative ag.
-CIBO developed our Grower Network Partnerships with these two key functions in mind, building a systems approach to help companies better target their engagement of farmers and drive higher, faster enrollment rates while measuring the impact with high integrity.
-Through our Grower Network Partners, CIBO provides boots-on-the-ground access to growers across multiple supply sheds in the Midwest and across the U.S.
+CIBO developed our Trusted Advisor Network with these two key functions in mind, building a systems approach to help companies better target their engagement of farmers and drive higher, faster enrollment rates while measuring the impact with high integrity.
+Through our Trusted Advisor Network, CIBO provides boots-on-the-ground access to growers across multiple supply sheds in the Midwest and across the U.S.

-Through our Grower Network Partners, CIBO provides boots-on-the-ground access to growers across multiple supply sheds in the Midwest and across the U.S.
+Through our Trusted Advisor Network, CIBO provides boots-on-the-ground access to growers across multiple supply sheds in the Midwest and across the U.S.

 To get the message of “regenerative ag” to the right audience of farmers, you need the right messenger.
-CIBO creates partnerships with “Grower Network Partners,” or “GNPs,” that serve as these messengers; these GNPs are already in the field giving farmers agronomic advice, embedded in your supply sheds.
+CIBO creates partnerships with our Trusted Advisor Network that serve as these messengers; these partners are already in the field giving farmers agronomic advice, embedded in your supply sheds.
 As trusted advisors, they have strong reputational positioning.
 They are ag retailers, co-ops, and agronomists who understand the cultural and agronomic landscape.
-In some cases, NGOs also play the role of “GNP,” providing farmers with the holistic resources needed to transition their operations to regenerative agriculture.
+In some cases, NGOs also play the role of “trusted advisor,” providing farmers with the holistic resources needed to transition their operations to regenerative agriculture.

-The trust between GNPs and farmers comes from the long-standing relationships mentioned above, as well as the geographic relevance GNPs have to the agronomic and cultural conditions.
+The trust between our advisors and farmers comes from the long-standing relationships mentioned above, as well as the geographic relevance advisors have to the agronomic and cultural conditions.
 With 2030 goals fast approaching, Scope 3 Programs don’t have time to move at the pace of building trust one-by-one.
-Instead, CIBO connects you with GNP advisors who already have trusted farm relationships; together, we enable these trusted advisors with a technology platform to offer farmers access to programs.
-GNPs syndicate, deploy, and manage all types of sustainable agriculture programs backed by diverse program sponsors across their acres.
+Instead, CIBO connects you with advisors who already have trusted farm relationships; together, we enable these trusted advisors with a technology platform to offer farmers access to programs.
+The Trusted Advisor Network syndicates, deploys, and manages all types of sustainable agriculture programs backed by diverse program sponsors across their acres.

-CIBO selects GNPs who can deliver low-carbon sourcing with the scale and reliability companies need.
-As of early 2024, CIBO has developed an extensive network of Grower Network Partners stretching across the farm belt in key supply shed regions.
-By offering access to GNPs in key geographies who are capable of rapidly deploying programs across hundreds of thousands of acres, CIBO provides a turnkey solution for companies looking to expand beyond their pilots into full scale programs.
+CIBO selects partners who can deliver low-carbon sourcing with the scale and reliability companies need.
+As of late 2024, CIBO has developed an extensive network stretching across the farm belt in key supply shed regions.
+By offering access to trusted advisors in key geographies who are capable of rapidly deploying programs across hundreds of thousands of acres, CIBO provides a turnkey solution for companies looking to expand beyond their pilots into full scale programs.

-CIBO’s GNPs can help private program sponsors, such as a food company syndicating a nutrient management program to one of their supply sheds, define program strategy and positioning for their sustainability programs.
-GNP’s involvement in the design and deployment build confidence for emissions reduction initiatives due to their ability to understand and relate to key demographics of farmers.
-CIBO supports Scope 3 and other program success by facilitating learning between sponsors and GNPs on crucial factors, such as program sizing and practice selection, to drive successful enrollment.
-For example, a GNP in northern Iowa may inform a program sponsor that their no-till program may not be an agronomic fit for the region, and instead recommend a low-till alternative.
+CIBO’s Trusted Advisor Network can help private program sponsors, such as a food company syndicating a nutrient management program to one of their supply sheds, define program strategy and positioning for their sustainability programs.
+Our partners’ involvement in the design and deployment build confidence for emissions reduction initiatives due to their ability to understand and relate to key demographics of farmers.
+CIBO supports Scope 3 and other program success by facilitating learning between sponsors and trusted advisors on crucial factors, such as program sizing and practice selection, to drive successful enrollment.
+For example, a Trusted Advisor Network member in northern Iowa may inform a program sponsor that their no-till program may not be an agronomic fit for the region, and instead recommend a low-till alternative.
 Incorporating agronomic and cultural insights into the design of intervention programs upfront can increase the likelihood of higher enrollment rates and overall successful deployment.

-Partnerships with GNPs are a key component of CIBO’s systems approach to designing, deploying, and delivering Scope 3 reductions.
-Companies can leverage the trust and positioning of GNPs to overcome the challenges of farmer enrollment and scale sustainability programs.
+Partnerships with advisors are a key component of CIBO’s systems approach to designing, deploying, and delivering Scope 3 reductions.
+Companies can leverage the trust and positioning of our network to overcome the challenges of farmer enrollment and scale sustainability programs.

-By offering access to GNPs in key geographies who are capable of rapidly deploying programs across hundreds of thousands of acres, CIBO provides a turnkey solution for companies looking to expand beyond their pilots into full scale programs.
+By offering access to trusted advisors in key geographies who are capable of rapidly deploying programs across hundreds of thousands of acres, CIBO provides a turnkey solution for companies looking to expand beyond their pilots into full scale programs.

-Even with a Grower Network Partner in place, a sustainability program’s success still hinges on appropriately compensating farmers for their transition to regenerative practices.
+Even with a trusted advisor in place, a sustainability program’s success still hinges on appropriately compensating farmers for their transition to regenerative practices.
 Depending on the type of on-farm interventions, the funding required can exceed the funds available internally at a single company.
 On the other hand, public USDA programs are a key component of incentivizing farmers to adopt sustainable practices, but they can be challenging to navigate.
 Stacking private funding on top of public USDA programs is critical to incentivizing a farmer’s transition to regenerative agriculture, but there is no single easy source for finding and qualifying for public and private programs simultaneously.
-CIBO has built this capability through the CIBO Impact Solution, which our GNPs use to prequalify and enroll farmers for conservation programs.
+CIBO has built this capability through the CIBO Impact solution, which our Trusted Advisor Network uses to prequalify and enroll farmers for conservation programs.

-During the process of navigating program enrollment, GNPs serve as a farmer’s vital trusted resource.
-Using CIBO Impact, GNPs can share program opportunities appropriately to farms while also serving as the farmer’s advocate to select the right programs for their farm.
-It can’t be just anyone sitting at the table with the farmer – GNPs have deep knowledge of public conservation programs, and by knowing the pros and cons of these programs, they can help introduce it as an option in context of broader access to incentives.
+During the process of navigating program enrollment, trusted advisors serve as a farmer’s vital trusted resource.
+Using CIBO Impact, our network can share program opportunities appropriately to farms while also serving as the farmer’s advocate to select the right programs for their farm.
+It can’t be just anyone sitting at the table with the farmer – trusted advisors have deep knowledge of public conservation programs, and by knowing the pros and cons of these programs, they can help introduce it as an option in context of broader access to incentives.
 USDA’s EQIP program, for example, is a chance for farmers to earn upwards of $60 per acre for certain conservation practices.
-EQIP can be presented by our Grower Network Partners in the context of a farm management plan; this means your Scope 3 industry program can be presented alongside EQIP funding, maximizing the financial opportunity for growers.
-Agronomically relevant advice can help farmers understand how these program options fit into their crop plans, and the GNP is a critical advisor in this conversation.
+EQIP can be presented by our Trusted Advisor Network in the context of a farm management plan; this means your Scope 3 industry program can be presented alongside EQIP funding, maximizing the financial opportunity for growers.
+Agronomically relevant advice can help farmers understand how these program options fit into their crop plans, and the trusted partner is a critical advisor in this conversation.

 Given the cost, cultural, and confusion-related challenges facing farmers, getting a Scope 3 program started might seem daunting.
-CIBO’s Grower Network Partners can jumpstart your Scope 3 emissions reduction progress by providing trustworthy and relevant access to farmers and acres in key supply sheds.
+CIBO’s Trusted Advisor Network can jumpstart your Scope 3 emissions reduction progress by providing trustworthy and relevant access to farmers and acres in key supply sheds.

 CIBO recommends companies begin by identifying your supply shed to get your Scope 3 initiatives on track.
-CIBO baselines specific Carbon Intensity sources across your supply shed, and can work with you to find the right Grower Network Partners that represent agronomy expertise and geographical relevance to advance your sustainability goals.
+CIBO baselines specific Carbon Intensity sources across your supply shed, and can work with you to find the right trusted advisor that represent agronomy expertise and geographical relevance to advance your sustainability goals.

-CIBO’s technology platform CIBO Impact is the end-to-end solution that enables GNPs to offer multiple public programs alongside your private offerings, maximizing the financial incentive for farmers in your supply sheds.
-The agronomic advice offered by GNPs to farmers helps them evaluate their options, while CIBO’s Impact solution brings diverse programs such as EQIP and your private programs into one dashboard for ease of enrollment and measurement.
+CIBO’s technology platform CIBO Impact is the end-to-end solution that enables our Trusted Advisor Network to offer multiple public programs alongside your private offerings, maximizing the financial incentive for farmers in your supply sheds.
+The agronomic advice offered by advisors to farmers helps them evaluate their options, while CIBO’s Impact solution brings diverse programs such as EQIP and your private programs into one dashboard for ease of enrollment and measurement.

 CIBO’s Scope 3 reporting utilizes an inventory accounting approach for annual row-crop production.
 CIBO’s carbon intensity, also known as emission factor (EF), approach is not credit based and enables the direct integration of program and supply shed level EFs into GHG inventories and life cycle assessments.
 We believe this GHG accounting framework is best aligned with the Draft GHGP LSRG and SBTi FLAG standards and can help enable landscape-level change.

-Contact CIBO at info@cibotechnologies.com today to discuss your intervention program approach and explore how CIBO’s Grower Network Partners can scale your Scope 3 efforts.
+Contact CIBO at info@cibotechnologies.com today to discuss your intervention program approach and explore how CIBO’s Trusted Advisor Network can scale your Scope 3 efforts.

 Key Sources: